-I love peanut butter cups, so I decided to make my own version using monk fruit sugar to decrease the amount of carbs in each cup.
+I love peanut butter and chocolate, so I decided to make homemade peanut butter cups using monk fruit sugar to decrease the amount of carbs in each cup.
 Have you used monk fruit sugar before?
 We bought some on Amazon, and have also found it at Costco.

 There is a slight difference since it is not traditional cane sugar, but the difference is minimal.
 I gave ranges for the amount of monk fruit sugar to use based on your preferred level of sweetness.
 I prefer a less sweet peanut butter cup, so I usually use around 1 – 1 1/2 Tablespoons of monk fruit sugar per recipe.